-What began as a pub disagreement and escalated to an open gun battle and the death of one soldier, this violent incident between enlisted US soldiers and military police is now known as ‘the Battle of Bamber Bridge’.
-Involving black enlisted soldiers opposed by white MPs and officers, the incident is generally considered an incident of racial violence and was largely censored in contemporary news reports.
+Beginning as a pub disagreement and escalated to an open gun battle and the death of one soldier, this violent incident between enlisted US soldiers and military police is now known as ‘the Battle of Bamber Bridge’.
+Involving black enlisted soldiers opposed by white MPs and officers, the battle is generally considered an incident of racial violence and was largely censored in contemporary news reports.

 On the evening of June 24th, two days after the riots ended, a group of black soldiers were drinking in the Ye Olde Hob Inn alongside Bamber Bridge locals and British servicewomen from the Auxiliary Territorial Service.
 After last orders were called several of the soldiers attempted to purchase more beer, but were refused.
 Officers from the 1511th drinking in the pub told two passing MPs, Corporal Ray Windsor and PFC Ralph Ridgeway, that an incident was taking place.